UW-Madison-ACI/2018-01-post-workshop/index.md

   Modify the block below if there are any special requirements.
 {% endcomment %}
 <p id="requirements">
-  <strong>Requirements:</strong> Bring your laptop.
-We assume that you will
+  <strong>Requirements:</strong> Bring a laptop to use.
+Based on previous
-  have already installed the relevant program or tool.
+  participation in workshops, the appropriate software or tools should be already installed.
 </p>

 {% comment %}